 Most performance problems aren't training problems.

 When someone requests training, I start by evaluating what's actually causing the performance gap.
-I use Human Performance Improvement frameworks like the Behavioral Engineering Model to systematically identify root causes and evaluate whether there are unclear expectations, broken processes, missing resources, or actual knowledge deficits.
+I use Human Performance Improvement frameworks, such as the Behavioral Engineering Model, to systematically identify root causes and assess whether there are unclear expectations, broken processes, missing resources, or actual knowledge deficits.

 Once I understand the root cause, I evaluate potential solutions and propose the most effective option(s).
 It might be training, but it’s often other solutions.
 When learning solutions are appropriate, I build scalable systems and measure outcomes to demonstrate business impact.